Shram-Insights-Pvt-Lts/organize-by-shram/README.md

 - **No Network Requests**: All processing is local (except initial model download from CDN)
 - **No Data Collection**: No analytics, tracking, or telemetry
-- **No External APIs**: MediaPipe models loaded from CDN but processing is local
+- **No External APIs**: WebLLM models loaded from MLC-AI CDN but all processing is local
+- **Privacy by Design**: UI clearly indicates that data never leaves your device
 - **Open Source**: Fully auditable code

+**Your data stays on your device.** The extension includes privacy indicators in the UI to remind you that all processing happens locally in your browser.

 ## Performance